 In the '70s he played with a number of touring groups including a one-hit-wonder named Crazy-Elephant.
 Just before joining Risky Business he played for many years in a Long Island wedding band named Windjammer.
 He was responsible for recruiting two other Windjammer alumni, Willie and Greg, to play bass and keys for Risky Business.
 Tommy's vast experience has given him a real feel for authentic sounding rhythms.
 Cha-Chas sound like Cha-Chas, Rock 'n' Roll like Rock 'n' Roll.
 The same goes for Swing, Merengue and Doo-Wop: You never feel like everything sounds like rock, or (worse) like a cocktail group.

-Ralph calls on Tommy for occasional lead vocals.
+In addition to his rhythm duties, Tommy chimes in with a few lead vocals.
 His songs include Vehicle, Hang on Sloopy and Mustang Sally.
 Of course, even when he's NOT singing, he's got a live mike attached to his head, which gives him a direct "thought- link" to the PA speakers, or so it sometimes seems...

 He and Richie, our guitarist, make up the "Astoria Connection" in the band.
 They have known each other and played together in one setting or another for decades.
 Legend has it that they met when Willie "followed his ears" to an apartment a few blocks away where Beans was practicing with the windows open.
 While Willie will happily bend your ear for a half-hour on the subject of basses, amps, strings or speakers, he can, unlike Richie, leave his instrument alone during breaks.